top of page

 "The law does not require FDA approval before they go on the market... under U.S. regulations, fragrance and flavor ingredients can be listed simply as “Fragrance” or “Flavor.”

-Purchasing fragrance-free cleaning and laundry products, fragrance-free deodorants, soaps, hand sanitizers and lotions, as well as eliminating air ‘fresheners’ are easy changes with major impact on indoor air quality.
+Choosing fragrance‑free cleaning and laundry products, fragrance‑free deodorants, soaps, hand sanitizers, and lotions, as well as eliminating air fresheners, are simple changes that have a major impact on indoor air quality and health.

 Beach Cleanup